junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

 ### Omniauth

-Omniauth lets you use a third-party like Google, Facebook, or Twitter to authenticate and store users login information in your web application so users don't have to create a separate account in your application and still can access.
+Omniauth lets you use a third-party like Google, Facebook, or Twitter to authenticate and store user's login information in your web application so users don't have to create a separate account in your application and still can access.
-After strugging setting up the omniauth, I finaly made it work with `omniauth-google`.
+After strugging setting up the omniauth, I finaly made it to work with `omniauth-google`.
 I will share how I set it up in my application.
 First, add `gem 'omniauth-google-oauth2'` in your Gemfile and run `bundle install` to install the gem and dependencies.
 Create a file `config/initializers/omniauth.rb` and add code below:
 ```
 Rails.application.config.middleware.use OmniAuth::Builder do